tek/proteome.nvim/README.md

 history, displaying the diff of the currently selected commit.
 `j` and `k` are mapped to cycling up and down.
 Pressing `<cr>` checks out the currently displayed commit.
+`p` and `r` both try to revert the selected commit only, using `patch` and `git revert` respectively.
+This can easily fail though, if the patch can't be applied to the current working tree.

 This is pretty preliminary, more features should be supplied soon.

 ## License